myPhysicsLab Documentation

 A GenericObserver observes a Subject; when the Subject broadcasts a SubjectEvent then this executes a specified function.
 See the section about Subject-Observer in the Architecture overview.

 Here is an example of a GenericObserver that prints any event broadcast by a Clock.
-This code can be entered in Terminal if using simple-compile.
+This code can be entered in Terminal

 var obs = new GenericObserver(clock, evt => println('event='+evt));